Tensile Strength: The force to pull apart material (breaking)

 Raw Steel: No finish to protect.
 Very easy to rust.

 Zinc Plating: Either Black, Silver or Gold color.
-A very superficial finish providing very little corrosion resistance.
+A very superficial finish providing moderate corrosion resistance.
 Inexpensive.

-Black Oxide: Black coating that has very little corrosion resistance.
+Black Oxide: Black coating that has minimal corrosion resistance.
 Inexpensive.

 Chrome: Used for cosmetic purposes like car parts, faucets, etc. Very good corrosion resistance but very dangerous for Olympic Bars.
 Chrome can flake and peel causing severe lacerations to the user.
 Moderately expensive.